colindean/plaintextaccounting_workshop/0300_tracking_commodities.md

 and your mortgage is in Liabilities.
 Therefore, you're tracking them in your net worth, as recommended in @sec:networth.
-You can easily check your mortgage interest paid to verify your records against the IRS Form 1098-INT that your bank issues yearly to support mortgage interest deductions in the United States.
+You can easily check your mortgage interest paid to verify your records against the IRS Form 1098-INT that your American bank issues yearly to support mortgage interest deductions in the United States.

 ::: tryit